anlakgns/case-project/README.md

 - I would like to create a "CountryDetail" screen to but the country data are not consistent and that makes the screen more prone to bugs.
 Handling all inconsistency make the code less readableable for that component so i didn't prefer but if you wish to see, just tell me.
 - For country listing and searching there are some of room to improve in terms of performance/experience but i try to stick to the case study requirements.

+For any question or any request for futher development just contact with me : anilakgunes@gmail.com

 ## **Folder Structure**

 **components**